openedx/docs.openedx.org/source/educators/references/creating_certificates.rst

   .. note::
-   Before you can issue certificates, the administrator for your instance of Open edX must configure the platform to allow course teams to generate and issue certificates.
+   Before you can issue certificates, the administrator for your instance must configure the platform to allow course teams to generate and issue certificates.
 For more information, see :ref:`Enable a Certificate <Enable a Certificate>`.